ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 }
 ```

-This is similar for any `remote` function, or a `resource` function inside a service object used as a GraphQL object type.
+This is similar to any `remote` function, or a `resource` function inside a service object used as a GraphQL object type.

 #### Retrieving Attributes from the Context
 There are two methods to retrieve attributes from the `graphql:Context`.